What to do when you have twin babies crying.

 Talk to your babies.
 Sing to them, read to them, narrate your day.
 Whatever it is, just keep the words flowing.
 Your babies want to hear your voice.

 When they are just a few weeks old their eyesight still isn’t that great.
-But they can hear you.
+But they can hear you and they recognize their parent’s voice.
 This is a good one when you are changing the diaper of one twin and the other starts freaking out.
 Don’t worry if your singing voice isn’t the best, your babies will love it.

 Hearing your voice reminds them that they are not alone, mommy is still nearby.
 I think this is an easy thing to overlook.
 You get busy and babies can’t really carry a conversation with you.
 But it can be the simplest way to calm your fussy twins.